Your Medicare Benefits…Key Nuts and Bolts To Know

 Be aware, if you do not (or did not) select Part D when it was first made available, you may be charged a penalty if you later enroll for benefits.
 We would recommend you enroll in a discount prescription drug program especially if cannot afford to purchase Medicare Part D. These discount programs are free and can really help reduce the cost of prescriptions.

 Be sure you understand Medicare Advantage (Part C) is a low cost HMO or PPO run by a private company, not Medicare.
 It rolls up benefits of Original Medicare Part A, B and even Part D. These plans must still abide by certain rules that Medicare has in place, but your care is managed by the HMO or PPO the plan is offered by.
 If elected, you can tuck your red, white and blue Medicare card away in a safe place.
-It does you know good if you elect Medicare Advantage which is outside Original Medicare.
+It is not relavent to your coverage when you elect Part C (Medicare Advantage).

 The Pro’s and Con’s of Medicare Advantage